 One of the most powerful tools in life is access to knowledge and resources.
 Here at American Service Pets, we strive to equip individuals with both!

 If you have found yourself dealing with an incident of discrimination that did not resolve, we are so sorry you had to experience that.
-Our best next-step advice would be to reference Title II and Title III of the ADA.
-These are the sections of the ADA that specifically cover access rights for individuals with a disability.
-You can begin by reading the Title II Technical Assistance Manual.
+Our best next-step advice would be to reference Title II of the ADA.
+There are sections of the ADA that specifically cover access rights for individuals with a disability.
+You can begin by reading the Technical Assistance Manuals.
 Hopefully, this will provide a better understanding of the laws and guidelines for filing a suit or discrimination complaint.

 Once the process starts, rectification will likely follow swiftly.
 At times, however, Service Dog access challenges and disputes can progress to lawyers.
 AnythingPawsible.com points out that having your canine’s tasks documented is beneficial in cases of escalation.
 Any training logs, videos of successfully completed tasks, and Public Access Tests will be important.
 Again, your documentation of the situation and the police report can be a great help.
 Involving a knowledgeable disability advocate can be a true asset to guide and support you through the process.

 We determined that identifying visual aids such as vests and patches, personalized ID cards, and Psychiatric Service Dog Letters are not required under the law.
 However, these items can prove to be very helpful during times of push-back from public establishments or even places of employment.
 Having readily available “evidence” of your animal’s status may put an end to an argument before it truly begins.
 Particular documentation is also necessary to make Service Animal flight arrangements.
 Having them on-hand will save lots of time and stress should you choose to travel!